TexanStranger/RedCoatOS/README.md

 # RedCoatOS
 The world's most advanced penetration and testing OS, designed for the most professional network penetration and testing people, and those freedom fighting "Vigilante" script kiddies too...
-Now open source.

 To find the appropriate version, please use the branches tab to navigate.